josephWoodland/beer.com/README.md

 - Twitter icon - opens in new window twitter.com - **Pass**
 - Instagram icon - opens in new window instagram.com - **Pass**

 ## Issues and challenges I encountered

 ### Dropdown menu

 I needed to create a CSS-only dropdown menu, from an icon that I created and exported from XD.
    The main problems related to this were, making the exported SVG responsive to user engagement, and then linking that engagement to the exported SVG.
-After researching a solution via various online forms, I discovered a way to use checkbox input, linking that to the icon with an ID class, which would toggle between the active displays.
+After researching a solution via various online forms, I discovered a way to use check-box input, linking that to the icon with an ID class, which would toggle between the active displays.

 ### Modal